onnx/onnx-mlir/README.md

 ```

 Two environment variables need to be set:
-- LLVM_PROJ_SRC should point to the llvm src directory (e.g., llvm-project/llvm).
+- LLVM_PROJ_SRC should point to the llvm-project src directory (e.g., llvm-project/).
-- LLVM_PROJ_BUILD should point to the llvm build directory (e.g., llvm-project/build).
+- LLVM_PROJ_BUILD should point to the llvm-project build directory (e.g., llvm-project/build).

 To build ONNF, use the following command: